10 people killed after gunman opens fire at Boulder, Colorado, grocery store - KRDO

 10 people killed after gunman opens fire at Boulder, Colorado, grocery store

-At least 10 people, including a Boulder police officer, were killed in a shooting at a supermarket in Boulder, Colorado, authorities said Monday.
+Ten people, including a Boulder police officer, were killed in mass shooting at a supermarket in Boulder, Colorado, authorities said Monday.

 A suspect is in custody, Boulder Police Chief Maris Herold said.